 This award is designed for a pupil (or group of pupils) past or present to nominate a teacher or other member of staff who has made a huge difference to their life in school.

 Awarded to those who demonstrate the ability to manage and drive the school agenda to support school management.
 Display leadership and innovative thinking qualities to deliver results for their school.

 Supporting Teachers and Learners

 Awarded to those who have provided outstanding support and had an exceptional impact on the teaching and learning in the school.

-Awarded to an individual that displays the qualities of an exceptional teacher.
+Awarded to an individual that displays the qualities of an exceptional secondary school teacher.
 Providing evidence of care, compassion and passion for their subject.
-Evidence of being an excellent role model for the younger generation and relentless in getting higher standards and has an impact on all their children’s learning.
+Evidence of being an excellent role model for the younger generation and relentless in getting higher standards and has an impact on all their pupils’ learning.

-Awarded to those who have provided outstanding youth work and had an exceptional impact on the lives of young people in the school.
+Awarded to those who have provided outstanding youth work in a school setting and had an exceptional impact on the lives of young people in the school.

 How to nominate

 The easiest way to nominate is via our online form.
 You can save your progress and submit once you’re happy.
 You will get an automatic email receipt after you’ve completed the form.

 If you would prefer to complete a nomination form offline, please email firstname.lastname@example.org with your contact details and the category that you wish to nominate for.